Lyell McEwin Hospital

-The Lyell McEwin Hospital (LMH) is a major tertiary hospital located in Adelaide, South Australia that provides medical, surgical, diagnostic, emergency and support services to a population of more than 300,000 people living primarily in Adelaide's north and north eastern suburbs.
-It is affiliated with the University of Adelaide and the University of South Australia.
-It is named after Sir Lyell McEwin.
+The Lyell McEwin Hospital (LMH) is a tertiary acute care hospital located in Adelaide, South Australia.
+It is one of the three major tertiary hospitals servicing the SA community.
+LMH provides comprehensive medical, surgical, diagnostic, emergency and support services to a population over 300,000 residents primarily in Adelaide's Northern and North Eastern suburbs.
+It is named after Sir Alexander Lyell McEwin.

-Opening as a small country hospital in 1959, LMH is today a teaching institution for health care professionals.
-It works closely with the Muna Paiendi Aboriginal Community Health Centre, located on site.
+LMH operates as a major teaching institution affiliated with the University of Adelaide and the University of South Australia, playing a vital role in medical teaching and research.

+LMH is recognised as a leading provider for surgical training in South Australia, where general trainees in the surgical stream participate in advanced procedures, gradually gaining independence and responsibility as they progress through their training.
+The hospital is accredited for advanced-level training through the Royal Australasian College of Surgeons (RACS), adhering to the training standards set by RACS and providing pathways to pursue fellowships in various surgical specialities.
+Trainees receive mentorship from experienced surgeons, benefiting from one-on-one guidance in the operating room, structured feedback, and participation in teaching rounds and case discussions.
+This makes it a well-regarded site for doctors and trainees to develop their surgical skills.

-LMH provides new mothers and their babies with the Mothercarer postnatal support service, and has Baby Friendly Health Initiative Accreditation according to World Health Organization guidelines.
+In addition, LMH provides new mothers and their babies with the Mothercarer Postnatal Support Service, and has Baby Friendly Health Initiative Accreditation according to World Health Organization guidelines.

 Redevelopment

-In 2002 LMH commenced its $314 million, three-part redevelopment program as part of the State Government's modernisation of the state's health system.
+In 2002 LMH began a $314 million, three-part redevelopment program as part of the State Government's modernisation of the state's health system.
 In October 2003, Premier Mike Rann and Health Minister Lea Stevens opened new maternity, obstetrics and gynaecology sections, as well as a new women's and children's area.

 Stage A of the hospital's redevelopment was completed in 2004 and replaced much of the hospital's core clinical and support infrastructure.
 In April 2005, LMH opened six new operating theatres, a new Emergency Department, new medical imaging facilities and women's health consulting and treatment facilities.

-Key elements of the Stage B redevelopment, include a 50-bed, acute and aged care mental health facility, a Radiation Oncology unit, enhanced medical and palliative services, the establishment of an extended emergency care unit, day surgery and ambulatory services and the expansion of support services.
+Key elements of the Stage B redevelopment, included a 50-bed, acute and aged care mental health facility, a Radiation Oncology unit, enhanced medical and palliative services, the establishment of an extended emergency care unit, day surgery and ambulatory services and the expansion of support services.
 In August 2008, new pathology, oncology and gastroenterology units were opened.

-Stage C of the hospital's redevelopment, included a multi-level staff and visitor car park (completed early 2010) and an additional 96 inpatient beds.
+Stage C of the hospital's redevelopment, included a multi-level staff and visitor car park, completed in 2010, and an additional 96 inpatient beds.
 Other improvements in the redevelopment included a helipad facility, teaching and research spaces, a new cardiac catheter laboratory, a second CT scanner and installation of a new MRI machine.

 Services

 Surgical services

 LMH provides emergency, complex and multi day surgery, along with day surgery and other procedures.
 In 2016, a comprehensive 24-hour, seven-day orthopaedic trauma surgery service was expanded at LMH.
-Radiology services are contracted out to Everlight Radiology.
+Radiology services are contracted out to Radiology SA.